 |Name||Name of the Microsoft SQL Server connection.
 The default name will be used if you do not enter a name.||Yes|

 QlikView: Microsoft SQL Server authentication properties

 |Use NTLM||Use the NTLM (NT LAN Manager) security protocol for authentication.||Required when the user is registered with NTLM for authentication on the database server.
 Cannot be used if the user's credentials are not registered with NTLM on the database server.|

 |Username||User name for the Microsoft SQL Server connection.||Yes|

 Credentials are used to prove that a user is allowed to access the data in a connection.

-There are two types of credentials that can be used when making a connection in SaaS editions of Qlik Sense.
+There are two types of credentials that can be used when making a connection in Qlik Sense SaaS.
 If you leave the User defined credentials check box deselected, then only one set of credentials will be used for the connection.
 These credentials belong to the connection and will be used by anyone who can access it.
 For example, if the connection is in a shared space, every user in the space will be able to use these credentials.
 This one-to-one mapping is the default setting.

 If you select User defined credentials, then every user who wants to access this connection will need to input their own credentials before selecting tables or loading data.
 These credentials belong to a user, not a connection.
 User defined credentials can be saved and used in multiple connections of the same connector type.

 In the Data load editor, you can click the underneath the connection to edit your credentials.
 In the hub or Data manager, you can edit credentials by right-clicking on the connection and selecting Edit Credentials.